 If you have lost your original Connecticut Certificate of Title and are selling the vehicle to someone who will be registering it in Connecticut, you can follow the procedures listed below to sell the vehicle without requesting a replacement title.

 - Complete the Application for Replacement Certificate of Title (form H-6B).
-The application must be signed.

 - Must also include an Original Connecticut DMV Supplemental Assignment of Ownership Form (form Q1).
 This form is also available at your local DMV office.